(The full, nine-inning Playbook was originally published during the spring of 2020. It has been updated for 2021 where applicable.)

 If you choose a weekly-transactions league, you'll enhance the strategy of managers needing to consider a real-life team's entire one-week schedule and the matchups it contains but run the risk of an early-week injury that leaves a team with an absent player for several days.

 Another factor to consider: Do you prefer that fantasy lineups for the day or week lock with the first pitch thrown on that given day or in that given week, or can managers change players freely, as long as their teams haven't yet begun their games on either that day or during that week?

 There is no singular, correct arrangement.
 You simply need to choose the setup that best serves your league's needs.

 Speaking of adding free agents, fantasy baseball teams generally are allowed to pick up new players who aren't on other teams within their leagues during the season, either to replace a player being released back into the free agent pool or placed on the injured list.
-As some free agents will be desirable to multiple teams within a single league, there are two ways to fairly award these players: Either by Waivers, which determines which team has priority in signing that player (usually by reverse order of the league standings), or by a Free-Agent Auction, where teams can bid from a budget set at the beginning of the season.
+As some free agents will be desirable to multiple teams within a single league, there are two ways to fairly award these players: Either by Waivers, which determines which team has priority in signing that player (usually by reverse order of the league standings), or by the Free Agent Budget method, where teams can bid from a budget set at the beginning of the season.
 The former provides a simpler method, but the latter grants more strategy and better reflects an open market for adding players.